Ridgeline High School (Washington): Enrollment

 As of the 2021–2022 school year, the school had an enrollment of 950 students and 51 classroom teachers FTE, for a student–teacher ratio of 18.63.

 Extracurriculars

 Athletics

 Ridgeline is a member of the Washington Interscholastic Activities Association (WIAA), where it is classified as a 3A school and is part of District 8 (Greater Spokane League (GSL)).
 Since the school opened in 2021, it has offered the full complement of sports supported by the GSL.

+Girls' Volleyball

+In 2024, Ridgeline won its first 4A Washington State Championship in volleyball.